Information for Transfer Students (Musical Theatre)

 Students must jury (audition) in three areas: singing, dancing (tap, ballet and jazz), and acting.
 Juries occur only in May (coinciding with the beginning of our final exam week) – please contact the Theatre office for confirmation of the May audition dates this year.

 If you have met all the above prerequisites, you may jury.
 The Musical Theatre jury consists of three auditions:

 ACTING: Two contrasting contemporary monologues, not to exceed 3 minutes total; OR, one 3- minute scene contemporary realism scene with a partner that you must provide – email Professor Maria Cominis, Acting Division auditions coordinator, at firstname.lastname@example.org for acting jury appointment or information.

 SINGING/VOICE: Preparation of 4 musical theatre songs of various styles from the musical theatre repertoire that display both vocal character and range: 2 ballads, and 2 up- tempos.
 An accompanist will be provided.
 You will sing one song of your choice first, then the audition committee may select from 1 to 3 more songs (or portions of songs) from your prepared selections.
 You will likely not sing all the songs on your prepared list.
 Please limit repeated verses (AABA is standard.)
-Email Mitch Hanlon, the Musical Theater BFA Coordinator for information.
+Email the Theatre office for information.

 DANCE: Learning and performing a variety of musical theatre dance routines in styles including jazz, tap and ballet.
 Email Bill Lett, the Musical Theatre Dance Coordinator for information.